“That’s it! I’m DONE with [insert email platform here],” said every digital marketer ever, at one point or another.

 The most important thing to note here is whether or not the new system you pick will cover all of the things you currently have, and what other systems you can bring in to fill any gaps.

 You’ll need a way to take payments and run your affiliate program.
-You can easily do that using a plugin like AccessAlly.
+You can easily do that using an affiliate plugin like AccessAlly.

 Will you lose anything on the way?

 Another important consideration is what else you might lose during your move.
 Here are a few to think about: